stevehamilton1/stevehamilton1.github.io/about.md

 Senior Undergraduate Student Researcher at Temple University Philadelphia PA

 ### Skills
-•	Python and R programming
+Python and R programming
-•	Microsoft Excel
+Microsoft Excel
-•	Familiarity with TCGA and GTEx databases
+Familiarity with TCGA and GTEx databases
-•	Collaboration and Organization
+Collaboration and Organization

 ### Education
-Visual Arts
+Visual Arts:
-Capital Area School for The Arts Charter | Harrisburg, PA | Jun 2020 High School Dual Enrollment
+Capital Area School for The Arts Charter | Harrisburg, PA | Jun 2020

+High School Dual Enrollment:
 Harrisburg Area Community College | Harrisburg, PA | Jun 2018 – Aug 2019

 Bachelor of Science: Biology with Genomics in Medicine Certificate Temple University | Philadelphia | Expected Graduation May 2024

 ### Awards and Fellowships
 Goldwater Scholarship | March 2023
-•	Awarded for research in identifying genes contributing to sexual disparities in cancer.
+Awarded for research in identifying genes contributing to sexual disparities in cancer.
 Diamond Research Scholarship | May 2023 – Dec 2023
 •	Completed research in identifying genomic mechanisms contributing to sexual disparities in disease.
 Frances Velay Fellowship | May 2022 – Aug 2022